roman-milk/roman-milk.github.io/cocksucking-sis.md

  Instantly I wondered if cocksucking was a DNA trait as mother and daughter had a similar style of pleasing a man with their whole mouth including their tongue.
 Many girls think giving head is just a back and forth bob, which usually gets the job done, but a true cocksucker uses her lips, mouth, hands and saliva to create an onslaught of sensations that has the man's knees bucking.
 Mom's was that kind of blow job and so much more.

  I looked at my sister who was ferociously rubbing her clit as dad slammed into her from behind.
 Unlike my one time making love to her, dad was fucking her.
 Lilly's body was bouncing like a rag doll with each firm deep thrust dad made into her.
 Lilly meanwhile was clearly in sexual ecstasy as she moaned and begged for more.
-Report_Story #2